dan-king/lessons-in-node/lesson-05/README.md

 npm i -S express-handlebars
 ````

+The new `views` folder contains the Handlebars templates for each of the pages we are displaying.

+The new `views/layouts` folder contains a specail Handlebars template called `main`.
+The content in this template is the wrapper for the other Handlebars templates.

+We use `main.handlebars` to store our header and footer sections of the website.

 In addition to the text specfic to each page, the links below will also include a navigation header and copyright footer.

 Browsing to [http://localhost:3000/](http://localhost:3000/) will display